Bcastillo44/Unit-1-Homework-Assignment-FinTech-Case-Study/README.md

-# Unit-1-Homework-Assignment-FinTech-Case-Study

-# TITLE
+# Wealthfront Robo-Advisign Cast Study

 ## Overview and Origin

 * Name of company

+  Wealthfront Corporation

 * When was the company incorporated?

+  2008

 * Who are the founders of the company?

+  Founded by Andy Rachleff and Dan Carroll in 2008.

 * How did the idea for the company (or project) come about?

+  After a successful career as the co-founder of VC firm Benchmark Capital, Wealthfront co-founder Andy Rachleff kicked back into a relaxed retirement.
+He saw a need to democratize access to sophisticated investment products.
+The two realized they not only shared a mission — to help democratize access to sophisticated financial advice — they agreed that software could unlock great investing for everyone.
+So they gathered some of the best technical minds they knew.

+That was the day Wealthfront was formed.

 * How is the company funded?
 How much funding have they received?

 ## Business Activities: